Iniquitatis/DDLCComfyUI/README.md

 # Monika After Story: Comfy UI

-Feeling yourself comfortable with your Monika, but jagged look of the user interface still gets in your way of being _completely_ comfortable?
+Feeling yourself comfortable with your Monika, but jaggedness of the user interface still gets in your way of being _completely_ comfortable?

-This mod aims to fix this problem.
+This add-on aims to fix this problem.

 ## Features

 * Um, well...
-Almost every UI element has been softened in some way
+Almost everything in the UI has been softened in some way